jundalisay/superb/content/en/research/poincare/science/chapter-08b.md

 and more precision than to the experiments which have served to demonstrate it?

-This is asking, if it is legiti- mate to generalise, as we do every day, empiric data, and I shall not be so foolhardy as to discuss this question, after so many philosophers have vainly tried to solve it.
+This is asking, if it is legitimate to generalise, as we do every day, empiric data, and I shall not be so foolhardy as to discuss this question, after so many philosophers have vainly tried to solve it.

 One thing alone is certain.
-If this permission were re- fused to us, science could not exist; or at least would be reduced to a kind of inventory, to the ascertaining of iso- lated facts.
+If this permission were refused to us, science could not exist; or at least would be reduced to a kind of inventory, to the ascertaining of isolated facts.
 It would not longer be to us of any value, since it could not satisfy our need of order and harmony, and because it would be at the same time incapable of prediction.
 As the circumstances which have preceded any fact whatever will never again, in all probability, be simultaneously reproduced, we already require a first gen- eralisation to predict whether the fact will be renewed as soon as the least of these circumstances is changed.science and hypothesis